Mourning the summer of 1862

 "When I ask kindergartners or first-graders if American Indians are living today, they'll say, 'Oh no, they're gone, they all got killed by cowboys,' " Leonard says.

 "We have a really important charge when interpreting these sites, because people are not learning it in school.
 There's a huge ignorance, not just about Dakota history but about the Dakota presence, too."

-The history I learned in school was meant to be inspirational, so it was all about the intrepid European explorers and the hardy pioneers, many of whom actually were well-educated entrepreneurs from the East.
+The history I learned in school was meant to be inspirational, so it was all about the intrepid European explorers and the hardy pioneers, many of whom actually were well-educated entrepreneurs and speculators from the East.

 No one taught me what Leonard calls "the icky history."
 But every branch of my family — Norwegians, Swedes, Germans and Scots — settled on what once was Dakota or Ho-Chunk land.
 I owe it to the indigenous people to learn.

 I start in Henderson, where there is a rare monument to a Dakota man — John Otherday, a Christian farmer who helped 62 whites to safety in 1862.
 With his $2,500 reward, he bought a farm near Henderson.

 But it failed, and he died on a South Dakota reservation.

 It was hard for the Dakota to get ahead.
 They had to navigate a foreign, often hostile culture, and the federal payments and incentives meant for them ended up financing frontier development and enriching traders.

 One of those traders was Joseph Renshaw Brown, an inventive opportunist whose fingerprints are found throughout early Minnesota history.